seoyounghwang/Samurai-Pizza-Cats-seoyounghwang/README.md

 ## Client Notes

-- Watch the terminal for React warnings, and ensure they are fixed before putting up your pull request
+- Watch the terminal for React warnings, and ensure they are fixed before putting up your pull request.

 ### Troubleshooting